ryanomor/AC_4.1/units/fundamentals/lessons/constructor_functions/constructor_functions.md

 // add1 {}
 ```

-The result of logging `add1.prototype` looks a litte different then if we logged a regular empty object.
+The result of logging `add1.prototype` looks a litte different than if we logged a regular empty object.

 ```js
 var obj = {};